BDSM: DSM

 In the past, the Diagnostic and Statistical Manual of Mental Disorders (DSM), the American Psychiatric Association's manual, defined some BDSM activities as sexual disorders.
 Following campaigns from advocacy organizations including the National Coalition for Sexual Freedom, the current version of the DSM, DSM-5, excludes consensual BDSM from diagnosis when the sexual interests cause no harm or distress.

 ICD

-The World Health Organization's International Classification of Diseases (ICD) has made similar moves in recent years.
+The World Health Organization's International Classification of Diseases (ICD) has changed in regard to BDSM in recent years.

-Section F65 of the current revision, ICD-10, indicates that "mild degrees of sadomasochistic stimulation are commonly used to enhance otherwise normal sexual activity".
-The diagnostic guidelines for the ICD-10 state that this class of diagnosis should only be made "if sadomasochistic activity is the most important source of stimulation or necessary for sexual gratification".

-In Europe, an organization called ReviseF65 has worked to remove sadomasochism from the ICD.
-In 1995, Denmark became the first European Union country to have completely removed sadomasochism from its national classification of diseases.
-This was followed by Sweden in 2009, Norway in 2010 and Finland 2011.
-Recent surveys on the spread of BDSM fantasies and practices show strong variations in the range of their results.
-Nonetheless, researchers assume that 5 to 25 percent of the population practices sexual behavior related to pain or dominance and submission.
-The population with related fantasies is believed to be even larger.